Rivier-Computer-Science/Adaptive-Learning/README.md

 # Local Setup and Usage of Llemma7b LLM Model

-# Introduction
+### ***Introduction:***
 This guide will walk you through setting up and running the Llemma7b model locally on a Windows machine from hugging face hu.
 This allows you to use the model without incurring ongoing costs associated with commercial APIs like ChatGPT.This documentation is suitable for both professors and students, ensuring ease of use across different operating systems.

-# Prerequisites:
+### ***Prerequisites:***

-Python 3.12+: Ensure Python is installed and added to the system PATH.
+- Python 3.12+: Ensure Python is installed and added to the system PATH.
-pip: The package installer for Python.
+- pip: The package installer for Python.
-Git: Required to clone repositories.
+- Git: Required to clone repositories.
-Github for windows: to pull and push the changes from local to remote repository.
+- Github for windows: to pull and push the changes from local to remote repository.
-Huggigface hub: It is a central repository where you can find a variety of pre-trained models and datasets, making it easier for developers and researchers to build and deploy machine learning applications.
+- Huggigface hub: It is a central repository where you can find a variety of pre-trained models and datasets, making it easier for - - developers and researchers to build and deploy machine learning applications.
-Llemma LLM model:a model or method that deals with lemmatization in natural language processing (NLP).
+- Llemma LLM model:a model or method that deals with lemmatization in natural language processing (NLP).
 (Lemmatization is the process of reducing words to their base or dictionary form, known as a lemma.
 For example, the words "running" and "ran" can be reduced to the lemma "run".)

-# Steps to setup LLM locally:
+## Steps to setup LLM locally:

 ### 1. **Install Anaconda Python:**